Algae: Brief history

+Taxonomic diversity

 The most recent estimate (as of January 2024) documents 50,605 living and 10,556 fossil algal species, according to the online database AlgaeBase.
 (Note: Chlorarachniophytes were omitted from the 2024 AlgaeBase species report.
 The numbers shown here for the order Chlorarachniales were obtained from the 13th edition of Syllabus der Pflanzenfamilien (2015), where it contains 8 genera and 14 species total.
 The two remaining chlorarachniophyte genera, Minorisa and Rhabdamoeba, have one species each.)
+(Note: The photosynthetic species of Paulinella classified into the rhizarian phylum Cercozoa were also omitted from the 2024 AlgaeBase species report.
+Four such species are known (as of August 2025) – P. chromatophora, P. micropora, P. acadia, and P. longichromatophora.
+Their photosynthetic organelle referred to as a 'cyanelle' or 'chromatophore' originated in a primary endosymbiosis different from that of the plastids of other algae.)
 They are classified into 15 phyla or divisions.
-Some phyla are not photosynthetic, namely Picozoa and Rhodelphidia, but they are included in the database due to their close relationship with red algae.
+Some phyla are not photosynthetic, namely Picophyta and Rhodelphidophyta, but they are included in the database due to their close relationship with red algae.